voyage215/fastmcp/README.md

 git push origin my-branch
 ```

-Feel free to reach out in a GitHub Issue or Discussions if you have any questions!
+Feel free to reach out in a GitHub issue or discussion if you have any questions!

 </details>